Hi!

 “I am not afraid, for God is with me.
 I was born for this.”

-Not knowing that one day it would part of my purpose.
+Not knowing that one day those words would become

-A call to be truer.
+A call to be truer to myself and my calling.

-A reminder that the life I’m here to live requires devotion—
+A reminder that the life I’m here to live requires devotion

 And I want that kind of devotion for you too.